 LinkedIn hit a major milestone in April 2017 when the network surpassed 500 million users.
-Along with this announcement came another major win for their ads platform – LinkedIn Managed Audiences.
+Along with that announcement came another major win for their ads platform – LinkedIn Managed Audiences.

 While LinkedIn Ads was in its own special PPC category with the ability to target users based on company, job titles, and more career-based functions, it still felt like you were fishing in a really large pond of business professionals.

-The launch of LinkedIn Managed Audiences has completely changed this shortcoming with three new targeting opportunities now available to all users.
+The launch of LinkedIn Managed Audiences completely changed this shortcoming with three targeting opportunities available to all users.

 First, add the small snippet of LinkedIn insight code to all pages on your website.
 Next, create audiences for specific pages on your site.
 Google advertising veterans will find this, well pretty much exactly the same process that they’re used to completing.